zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 -------------------------------

 Armv8-M and Armv8.1-M variants support stack limit checking using the MSPLIM and PSPLIM core registers.
-The feature is enabled when :kconfig:`CONFIG_BUILTIN_STACK_GUARD` is set.
+The feature is enabled when :kconfig:option:`CONFIG_BUILTIN_STACK_GUARD` is set.
 When stack limit checking is enabled, both the thread's privileged or user stack, as well as the interrupt stack are guarded by PSPLIM and MSPLIM registers, respectively.
 MSPLIM is configured *once* during kernel boot, while PSLIM is re-programmed during every thread